 Bump-bonded modules have been tested and verified to be fully functional and appropriate for the experiment.
 Full-speed readout and real-time framing has been verified for sustained continuous acquisition of data.
-Figure 4 is a radiograph of part of a United States one dollar bill, verifying correct ordering of the data.
-Measurements of the single pixel saturation values for nominal operating conditions are in accordance with the anticipated values, namely $\approx 360~8~{\rm keV}~{\rm x}$ -rays for high-gain and $\approx 2700~8~{\rm keV}~{\rm x}$ -rays for low-gain.
+Fig. 4 is a radiograph of part of a United States one dollar bill, verifying correct ordering of the data.
+Measurements of the single pixel saturation values for nominal operating conditions are in accordance with the anticipated values, namely, $\approx 360.8 \text{ keV}$ X-rays for high-gain and $\approx 2700.8 \text{ keV}$ X-rays for low-gain.
+The anticipated values were designed using the feedback capacitances of the integration stages and the available voltage swing of the front-end amplifier.
+Measurements assumed that saturation was reached when the input signal to ADC curve obtained flattened and deviated from linearity by 2%.
 The signal-to-noise ratio for detecting a single 8-keV photon was measured to be approximately 7 for high-gain mode and approximately 2 for low-gain mode.